Diabolocom-Research/HISI-interface/docs/whisper_timestamped.md

 ## Summary

 The Whisper Timestamped backend enables accurate, word-level timestamped transcription in real time.
-By following this guide, you can quickly integrate and use this backend in the ASR Interface.
+By following this guide, you can quickly integrate and use this backend in the HISI Interface.
 For more advanced customization, refer to the main integration guide and existing backend examples.